siphonjs/siphon/README.md

 ## Advanced Usage

-Extract up to 100x faster using up to 100 remote servers and a Redis queue!
+Extract faster with remote servers and a Redis queue!
+We handle horizontal scaling under the hood.

 Controller:
 ```